MR-COSMO: Visual-Text Memory Recall and Direct CrOSs-MOdal Alignment Method for Query-Driven 3D Segmentation: Methodology

-\textbf{Bidirectional Direct Alignment Block.} After the operation of the alignment constraint block, we apply the independent bidirectional direct alignment block to align the remapped text features $f_{txt}^{*}$ with the point features $f_{point}$ and the remapped image features $f_{image}^{*}$ with the voxel features $f_{voxel}$, respectively.
+After the Alignment Constraints Block, the Bidirectional Direct Alignment Block independently aligns remapped text features $f_{txt}^{*}$ with point features $f_{point}$, and remapped image features $f_{image}^{*}$ with voxel features $f_{voxel}$.
+This modality pairing offers two key benefits: aligning text directly with points avoids the pixel-to-point misalignment inherent in 2D-3D projection, while aligning image features with voxelized point clouds exploits the regular voxel structure to reduce geometric distortion.